Philatelic expertisation

 Philatelic expertisation is the process whereby an authority is asked to give an opinion whether a philatelic item is genuine and whether it has been repaired or altered in any way.

 Forging and faking, regumming and reperforating of stamps is common in the philatelic marketplace, and increasingly buyers demand an expert certificate before buying a valuable item.
 Some items are so often faked or altered that they may be almost unsaleable without a certificate.

-The process of expertisation

-Experts may be individuals or committees but they will all follow a similar process to determine whether an item is genuine.
-The opinions of experts differ and have evolved over time.
-Conflicting expert opinions, such as on colour shade or whether a stamp has been reperforated, can have a huge effect on a stamp's value.

-Stamps

-Experts will attempt to determine whether a questioned stamp is a genuine example of a particular stamp issue; that is, whether it was printed at the same time from the same plate or stone as that stamp issue.
-Among the factors they may consider are: